 No matter what your beliefs, one night in this fully refurbished deconsecrated church will have you counting your blessings.
 This century-old church-turned Airbnb in Western Ontario has traded in its tabernacle for a games room, complete with pool table, ping pong, darts and even a poker table.
 It’s also large enough to sleep 12, making it perfect for a weekend getaway with friends—provided you’re all on your very best behaviour, of course.

-Next, check out our roundup of Canada's greatest hotels.
+Next, check out our roundup of 10 unique train rides across Canada.